Logo Inspiration and Evolution – In nature, history and today

 Shapes in Nature and around us

 The meaning of logo is a symbol for instant recognition.
-Shapes, sizes and colors of things (both living -and non-living) contribute to their recognition.
+Shapes, sizes, and colors of things (both living -and non-living) contribute to their recognition.

 Let us take a small example of a very common object, say table.
 A table could be circular, square, rectangular or even with an irregular shape.
 But there is something unique about a table that you can easily distinguish it from a bed (even a small bed).

-We are accustomed to symbolic recognition of shapes and sizes ever since we were a child.
+We are accustomed to a symbolic recognition of shapes and sizes ever since we were a child.
 Trees have a certain shape.
-Not that all trees are of same shape but there are similarities enough to make you recognize a tree as a tree and not as a building or a car.
+Not that all trees are of the same shape but there are similarities enough to make you recognize a tree as a tree and not as a building or a car.
 Even if you see a computer icon with shape of a tree, you would recognize it.

 If we talk of movable living things, we see that different species have different shapes for them to be recognized instantly.
 The cat family is different from the reptile family and so on.
 There are various categorizations even within cat and reptile families.